Cruising in Greenland with Rembrandt van Rijn

 The next morning we enjoyed yet another fantastic sunrise while we sailed into the very beautiful Kvane Fjord between high mountain peaks topped with snow, a little to the south of Paamiut.

 We saw some ice floes close up in the fjord and you never get tired of such an imposing sight.
-The colours of the ice shimmered in all colours of blue while the sun’s rays played on the ice.
+The colors of the ice shimmered in all colours of blue while the sun’s rays played on the ice.
 After enjoying the sight, we went ashore on a small island where autumn colours dominated the landscape.

 Afterwards, we went in to the glacier at Nigerdlikasik.
 The water was calm on the fjord and it was magnificent to sail between the icebergs.
 The closer we came to the edge of the inland ice, the better we could see its high pinnacles of ice.
 It was overwhelming to observe the huge icy landscape.